Xeverous/the_website/website/pages/cpp/utility/c_cpp_differences.rst

 I do not list features that are only in one language, only stuff that exists in both but has different meaning.

-keywords
+Keywords
 ########

 - C++ has no :cch:`restrict` keyword.
 There were some attempts to bring it but it is already complicated in C - in C++ due to language complexity it could very easily become a source of bug-generating optimizations if used incorrectly.
 Every major compiler offers :cch:`__restrict` extension though.
 - C++ has no meaning for :cch:`register`, the keyword remains reserved.
 - C++ has changed meaning of :cch:`auto` from storage specifier to a type specifier.

-character literals
+Character literals
 ##################

 In C, character literals like :cch:`'a'` have type :cch:`int`.
 In C++ they have type :cch:`char`.
 Both languages support character literal prefixes and for prefixes allowed in both languages they have the same resulting type.

-string literals
+String literals
 ###############

 C allows to assign string literals to non-const pointers: